 Best of luck to all of my friends graduating this year and thank you to the parents, teachers, faculty, and staff who have supported us along the way!
 Go Fire!

-Both students have impressive athletic resumes, excelling in multiple sports, as well as in the classroom.
 2019 HFCHS Senior Female Athlete of the Year Leigh Steiner (Eden Prairie resident) is three-year honor society member, academic cord recipient for seven semesters with a 3.5 GPA or higher, a member of the President’s Honor Roll, and an Academic All-State recipient.
 She holds nine athletic letters for basketball and lacrosse and is a three-time MVP and two-time team captain.
 Steiner contributed as a member of a conference championship basketball team, two section champions, and the 2019 MSHSL Class A Consolation Championship Team.
 She was a 2019 Ms. Basketball finalist and a member of the 2019 MSHSL All-Tournament team!
-Steiner is also a highly decorated lacrosse player, who has accepted an athletic scholarship to play D1 Lacrosse at Marquette University next fall.
+Steiner is also a highly decorated lacrosse player, with an athletic scholarship to play D1 Lacrosse at Marquette University next fall.

 To see additional recipients of academic awards, click on the link to our Recognition Day story: 2019 Recognition Day